mzdeeherself/zero_day/README.md

-this file is mandatory in projects
+This file is mandatory in projects